finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 ## FINOS Project Standards
 - [ ] [finos-admin](http://github.com/finos-admin) is Admin of the GitHub repository to transfer
-- [ ] The codebase doesn’t include any patent or copyright that conflicts with FINOS Governance and bylaws (to be validated with FINOS Legal team)
 - [ ] Apply project blueprint contents - see [ODP docs](https://community.finos.org/docs/collaboration-infrastructure#finos-project-blueprint)
     - [ ] README.md file contains the sections in the [README Template](https://github.com/finos/software-project-blueprint/blob/main/README.template.md)
     - [ ] Project badge in README